 07:00 PST / 10:00 EST / 15:00 GMT / 16:00 CET

-Five Session Online Training Course - 2 hours per session -
+Five-Session Live Online Training Course - 2 hours per session

 PLEASE NOTE THAT DAYLIGHT SAVINGS TIME WILL AFFECT THE TIMING OF SOME OF THE SESSIONS IN THIS COURSE.